Giacomo Vico Historic Winery of Italy

 A history spanning nearly two centuries

-His son Corrado also continued in the automotive business until 1970, when he decided to return to Canale with his wife Anita.
+His son Corrado also continued in the automotive sector until 1970, when he decided to return to Canale with his wife Anita.
 Here, in contact with the countryside, the desire to revive the wine business was born.

 The Wines

-The vineyards of the Giacomo Vico winery are located in some of the most beautiful and productive areas of Roero, such as the Valmaggiore and Patarrone hills, areas from which the finest wines are made.
+The vineyards of the Giacomo Vico winery are located in some of the most beautiful and productive areas of Roero, such as the Valmaggiore and Patarrone hills, areas from which the finest wines are obtained.

 Produced Wines